gvwilson/sensibleadventures/nardica/nardica.md

 the governor said sharply,
 his eyes fixed on the display
 as a pair of sentries charged their larger opponent simultaneously.
-The big armored bot knocked one of them away and grabbed the second in one of its square claws.
+The big G-80 knocked one of them away and grabbed the second in one of its square claws.

 The image flashed blue for a moment.